octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 ## B1.
 Threat model

-qmd is intended to run **as the invoking user, on a single user's machine, against the same user's markdown files**.
+QMD is intended to run **as the invoking user, on a single user's machine, against the same user's markdown files**.
 Practical threats are ranked under that assumption: